micromata/Baumeister/README.md

 	<img width="50%" src="https://cdn.rawgit.com/micromata/baumeister-media/master/dist/Baumeister-Logo-Default.svg" alt="Baumeister Logo">
 </p>

-The aim of this project is to help you to build your things.
+Baumeister is here to help you to build your things.
 From Bootstrap themes over static websites to single page applications.
 Baumeister provides:

 - a file structure with focus on maintainability and upgradability
-- a Gulp workflow with the following »features«
+- a build setup based on Webpack and npm scripts with the following »features«
 	- generate static sites with ease using handlebars templates
 		- optional – see [details](#writing-markup-static-sites-vs-single-page-apps)
 	- transpile, bundle and minify your code
 		- ES6 as well as Sass
+	- Visualize size of bundled files with an interactive zoomable treemap
 	- remove `console` output and `debugger` statements in production files
 	- add vendor prefixes
 	- lint JavaScript, Sass and HTML